zowe/docs-site/docs/extend/extend-apiml/certificate-management-in-zowe-apiml.md

       pref("security.enterprise_roots.enabled", true);
       ```

 ### Generate a keystore and truststore for a new service on z/OS

+You can generate a keystore and truststore for a new service by calling the `apiml_cm.sh` script in the directory with API Mediation Layer.

 **Note:** This procedure applies to UNIX file keystore and truststore only.
 For the SAF keyring option, it is recommended that you perform the actions manually using your security system commands.

-You can generate a keystore and truststore for a new service by calling the `apiml_cm.sh` script in the directory with API Mediation Layer:

 Call the `apiml_cm.sh` script in the directory with the API Mediation Layer as in the following example.